Atlanta, GA Child Support Lawyer

 • Parent has another child

-One of our Atlanta, GA attorneys could review a parent’s situation and advise whether a change could qualify as substantial enough to merit a child support modification.
+One of our Georgia child support attorneys could review an Atlanta parent’s situation and advise whether a change could qualify as substantial enough to merit a child support modification.

 The parent seeking the change must provide documentation proving the change in circumstances.
 The judge will consider this evidence, along with any evidence provided by the coparent, and make their decision based on the children’s best interests.